Time to cut through all of the chatter.

 The .300 Blackout (BLK) has been called everything from the 5.56 killer to the black mamba.

-It was designed by Advanced Armament Company (AAC) to be a replacement for the MP5SD, a 9mm sub-machine gun favored by special ops.
-But it had to have more power, the same sound level, and compatibility with the M4/AR-15.
+Designed by Advanced Armament Company as a replacement for the MP5SD, a 9mm sub-machine gun favored by special ops, it had to have more power, same sound level, and compatibility with the M4/AR-15.

-The 300 BLK did exactly that…and gave us civilians a serious upgrade for the AR-15.
+The .300 BLK did exactly that…and gave civilians a serious upgrade for the AR-15.

 The .300 BLK has its origins in the .300 Whisper, a round designed…as the name suggests…to be shot suppressed.